DeannaCarina/CI-MP-1/README.md

 # Introduction
 Portfolio Project One: HTML/CSS Essentials - Code Institute - Deadline 1st July 2021

 This is my submission for Code Institute's (5P) Portfolio Project One.
 It is a fictitious company with coresponding website which provides the service of planning customers' holidays in The Caribbean.
-The website is created with HTML5 and CSS3 as well as with the use of many other <a href="#Technologies">technologies</a>.
-The website covers the most basic function of the company: <em>"The new way to plan your Caribbean getaway"</em>, the steps a customer can take to get started on their holiday ideas, reviews from customers, a gallery page and a page to sign up to the company's brochure which is published every month, as well as two pages to help the customer make the decision of where they would like to go (Islands) and what type of holiday they would like to partake in (Types).
+The website is created with HTML and CSS as well as with the use of many other <a href="#Technologies">technologies</a>.
+The website covers the most basic function of the company: <em>"The new way to plan your Caribbean getaway"</em>, the steps a customer can take to get started on their holiday ideas, reviews from customers, a gallery page and a page to download the company's brochure which is published every month, as well as two pages to help the customer make the decision of where they would like to go (Islands) and what type of holiday they would like to partake in (Types).
 There are also contact links at the bottom of all pages with personal links to my own Instagram acount as many static images have come from my own photography portfolio (from index.html, gallery.html and contact.html, as well as the background images of the brochure downloadable).

 ## Demo
-A live demo of the website can be found <a href="https://deannacarina.github.io/CI-MP-1/index.html" target="_blank">**HERE**</a>
+A live demo of the website can be found <a href="https://deannacarina.github.io/travelcaribbean/" target="_blank">**HERE**</a>

 <img src="assets/images-readme/gif-index.gif" alt="Demo of Travel Caribbean Landing Page" width="100%">
 <a href="#Contents">Back to the top.</a>

 # UX
 As more people rely on accessing services online the role of UX design has become increasingly important in our digitized world.
 The five planes provide a conceptual framework for breaking down the task of designing experiences into component elements so that we can understand the problem as a whole [1].
-As this framework is structured, regularly used and consistently reliable, I have chosen to use the Five Planes method to design and implement my own website.
+As this framework is structured, extensively used and consistently reliable, I have chosen to use the Five Planes method to design and implement my own website.
 ## Strategy
 ### Vision
 <em>Travel Caribbean</em> is a specialist travel website focusing on travel to the Caribbean.
 Planning a holiday to the Caribbean can be daunting and confusing for many people due to the massive amount of choice that the Caribbean provides [2][3].
 As a frequent traveller to the Caribbean, I felt there was a gap in the market to provide potential travellers to the Caribbean with a straightforward and easy means of learning about the